-“After working in this field for almost 40 years, I can say that what we know now is that person-centered care is the key to working with people with dementia.”
-This means helping seniors maintain their own identities instead of treating them like patients.
+“After working in this field for almost 40 years, I can say that what we know now is that person-centered care is the key to working with people with dementia,” says Juliet Holt Klinger, senior director of dementia care and programs at Brookdale Senior Living.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.